You can be an advocate.

 Garrett Hawkins was first elected the 15th president of Missouri Farm Bureau on December 6, 2020.
 He is a husband, father, and farmer from Appleton City, Missouri, in St. Clair County.
-Garrett and his wife, Jennifer, and their children, Adelyn, Colton and Tate, are the third generation in the Hawkins family to own and operate the farm on which they live today.
+Garrett and his wife, Jennifer, and their children, Adelyn, Colton and Tate, are fifth-generation farmers and the third generation in the Hawkins family to own and operate the farm on which they live today.
 Their primary enterprise is beef cattle production.
 Agriculture runs deep in their families and spans livestock, row crop and dairy production.

 Garrett’s professional experience is rooted in service and spans Farm Bureau, state government and agribusiness.
 Most recently, he served as an account manager for Rosen’s Inc., an agricultural chemical distribution company, helping independent ag retailers and their farmer customers in west-central and northwest Missouri.

 From 2017 to 2019, Garrett served as deputy director of the Missouri Department of Agriculture.
 During his tenure, he worked with Governor Parson and Director of Agriculture Chris Chinn to protect and promote the state’s number one industry.